Chopper1337/CSGO-Linux-Scripts/README.md

 Panorama video segfault:
 https://github.com/ValveSoftware/csgo-osx-linux/issues/2659#issuecomment-934357559

+1. Place in your CSGO directory

+1. Do `chmod +x GameNotStartingFix.sh` to make it executable.

+1. `./GameNotStartingFix.sh` to execute the script.

 If either of these are workarounds are applied to your game, you should add `-novid -nojoy` to your CSGO launch parameters.